linuxplayground/be6502-v2/README.md

 ## Software

+My OS is based on the work by dbuchwald [https://github.com/dbuchwald/6502](https://github.com/dbuchwald/6502)

 All software for this project (except for the examples in `basic`) are complied and linked using CA65 and CL65.
 I have found that by using CA65 and specifically CL65 as the linker, I have been able to *not* think too much about memory addresses.

 The `firmware.cfg` file shows how the memory is mapped and you will see references to these lables in the code.